 The general studies requirement is presented in the "Department of Arts and Sciences" section.
 In a few limited cases a specific degree program may modify or specify certain course requirements in the general studies curriculum.
-In no case will the general studies requirement be less than 39 semester credit hours.
+In no case will the general studies requirement be less than 39 semester credit hours in the School of Undergraduate Studies.
+In the School of Professional Studies it is assumed that students will transfer 33 out of the 36 required credit hours, distributed as indicated.
+In no case will the general studies requirement be less than 36 semester credit hours.

-The biblical studies requirement for four-year programs of study require all students to complete either a 50-hour Biblical Exposition major or a 30-hour Biblical Studies major.
+The biblical studies requirement for the School of Undergraduate Studies requires all students to complete either a 50-hour Biblical Exposition major or a 30-hour Biblical Studies major for four-year degrees.
+In the School of Professional Studies students complete a 30-hour Biblical Studies major or an 18-hour Biblical Studies minor.
 Generally speaking, the course of study a student will follow is pre-determined by one's major and/or minors.